ghc-proposals/ghc-proposals/proposals/0111-linear-types.rst

 patterns are monomorphic`_) that

 1. ``-XLinearTypes`` implies ``-XMonoLocalBinds``.
-2. Polymorphic non-multiplicity-annotated let-bound non-variable patterns are inferred to be unrestricted
+2. Generalised non-multiplicity-annotated let-bound non-variable patterns are inferred to be unrestricted
 3. Multiplicity annotated let-bound non-variable patterns are not generalised.

 MonoLocalBinds